sabyrzhan/vagrant/README.md

 ## Provisions
 * `vagrant_openjdk_hadoop` -- installs OpenJDK 11 and Hadoop.
 Used as a base box for other provisions.
 * `vagrant_hadoop` -- copies Hadoop configurations to vm.
 However Hadoop must be manually started.
-* `vagrant_k8s` -- configures and boots K8s cluster with node size dfined in Vagrantfile.
+* `vagrant_k8s` -- configures and boots K8s cluster with node size defined in Vagrantfile.
+* `(WIP) vagrant_k8s_metallb` -- configures and boots K8s cluster with MetalLB load balancer.
 * `vagrant_docker` -- configures and boots new host with `docker` installed.
   In `Vagrantfile` you can set `host_size` - how many hosts you want to boot.
 Default is `1`.